 If you suspect the presence of carbon monoxide (CO) in your home, call 911, open windows, and, if necessary, leave your residence.
 The presence of CO is an indication of a malfunctioning gas, propane, or wood-burning appliance.
 It is not caused by a gas leak.
 Make sure your equipment is in good working order and properly vented.
 Check flues and chimneys to be sure they are clean and clear of debris.
 Common symptoms include: dizziness, shortness of breath, headaches, confusion, nausea, and fainting.

 Each natural gas service is equipped with a meter which serves the customer.
-The meter is owned by the gas company.

 Dearborn

 Changes may occur.
 Contact the operator to discuss their pipeline systems and areas of operation.